Jonathan India Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in the league.

-- The Pirates have a 4.10 team ERA that ranks 12th across all league pitching staffs.
+- The Pirates' 4.04 team ERA ranks 12th among all league pitching staffs.

-- The Pirates rank 11th in baseball in home runs surrendered (20 total, 1.1 per game).
+- Pirates pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.

-- Contreras (1-1) takes the mound for the Pirates in his fourth start of the season.
-He's put together a 6.00 ERA in 15 2/3 innings pitched, with 11 strikeouts.
+- The Pirates will send Keller (1-0) out for his fifth start of the season.
+He is 1-0 with a 3.80 ERA and 25 strikeouts through 23 2/3 innings pitched.

-- In his last outing on Saturday against the St. Louis Cardinals, the righty tossed six innings, giving up two earned runs while surrendering six hits.
+- In his last appearance on Sunday against the St. Louis Cardinals, the righty went six innings, giving up three earned runs while surrendering seven hits.

-- The 23-year-old has put together a 6.00 ERA and 6.6 strikeouts per nine innings across three games this season, while giving up a batting average of .310 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.